Russian:

 Moskva

-Moscow has dozens of theatres.
+Moscow has dozens of theaters.
 One of the most renowned is the Bolshoi Theatre, which was founded in 1825, though its present splendid building facing Theatre (formerly Sverdlov) Square dates from 1856.
-Also on Theatre Square is the Maly (Little) Theatre for drama.
-Another prestigious theatre, the Moscow Academic Art Theatre, founded as the Moscow Academic Theatre in 1898 by the actor, director, and producer Konstantin Stanislavsky and the playwright-producer Vladimir Nemirovich-Danchenko, was especially noted in its early days for its performances of the plays of Anton Chekhov.
+Also on Theatre Square is the Maly (Little) Theater for drama.
+Another prestigious theater, the Moscow Academic Art Theatre, founded as the Moscow Academic Theatre in 1898 by the actor, director, and producer Konstantin Stanislavsky and the playwright-producer Vladimir Nemirovich-Danchenko, was especially noted in its early days for its performances of the plays of Anton Chekhov.
 In the late 1980s the Moscow Academic Art Theatre split into two companies, one of which is named after Chekhov and the other after Maxim Gorky.
 Also of worldwide fame are the Obraztsov Puppet Theatre (formerly the State Central Puppet Theatre), and the Great Moscow State Circus, which in 1971 acquired new quarters on the Vorobyëvy Hills.
 The repertory companies of the theatrical groups tour frequently both in Russia and abroad.
 There are several concert halls, notably the Tchaikovsky Concert Hall and the two halls of the conservatory.
 Moscow’s orchestras have won international repute, as have a number of Moscow-based folk dance and choral ensembles.

 Motion pictures are a popular form of entertainment in Moscow, and the city’s many cinemas are augmented by facilities for showing films in numerous clubs and cultural institutions.
 Several studios in the city produce motion pictures, notable among which is Mosfilm.
 Public interest in cinemas drastically diminished in the early 1990s, partly because of the increase of VCRs and partly because of the decline in domestic motion picture production.
 By the beginning of the 21st century, attendance at Moscow cinemas was again on the upswing, but it was still far less than it had been during the Soviet era.
 The majority of films shown are American movies.
 The television and radio broadcasting networks have headquarters in Moscow; programs produced there are usually received throughout the country.